 (732) 574-9600 Ext.
 3354

 Mr. Vizzuso is experienced as a Business Administrator/Board Secretary in both K-8 and K-12 educational settings.
 He is responsible for the district finances; managing the Business Office; and overseeing Transportation, Food Service, and Plant Operations.
 He also brings to the position experience in corporate finance and accounting.
 His educational credentials are an Undergraduate Degree in Accounting and a Master's Degree in Educational Administration.
 Mr. Vizzuso holds certifications as a School Business Administrator, a School Administrator, and a Qualified Purchasing Agent.
-He serves as the NJASBO Representative to NJSIAA (2018-2023) and the UCASBO President (2022-23) in addition to being a member of the North Jersey Chapter of the New Jersey Football Officials Association and IAABO Board 33 Basketball Officials, and NJI Lacrosse Officials Association, and NJ State Baseball Umpires Association.
+He serves as the NJASBO Representative to NJSIAA (2018-2023) and the UCASBO President (2022-23) in addition to being a member of the North Jersey Chapter of the New Jersey Football Officials Association, IAABO Board 33 Basketball Officials, and NJI Lacrosse Officials Association, and NJ State Baseball Umpires Association.

 TARA OLIVEIRA, PRINCIPAL, ARTHUR L. JOHNSON HIGH SCHOOL